 6.63.1 Applicability to language

-The vulnerabilities as described in ISO/IEC 24772-1 clause 6.63 applies to Fortran.

-To mitigate the vulnerabilities associated with explicit locks, Fortran provides safer synchronization constructs, see clause 4.9.
+The vulnerabilities as described in ISO/IEC 24772-1 clause 6.63 apply to Fortran with “image” corresponding to the term “thread”.
+There are several mechanisms (see clause 6.61.1) for ensuring that the sequencing of the execution of the images leads to the intended results.
+It is essential to use one or more of these mechanisms to avoid the disruptions discussed in ISO/IEC 24772-1 clause 6.63.

 6.63.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.63.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.63.5;

-Use collective subroutines whenever possible.
+Use the avoidance mechanisms listed in bullet 3 of Subclause 6.61.2.

 6.64 Uncontrolled format string [SHL]

 6.64.1 Applicability to language

-Most of the vulnerability as described in ISO/IEC 24772-1 clause 6.64 do not apply to Fortran.
+Most of the vulnerability as described in ISO/IEC 24772-1 clause 6.64 does not apply to Fortran.
 Fortran provides the ability to control input or output via format strings and mistakes in format strings may cause serious program errors.
 However, the format string cannot affect the access of memory beyond the data items being referenced.
 If the format string is constant, then it cannot be influenced by external input or by program state.

 6.64.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Wherever possible, use format strings that are constants.

 Where a variable string is needed, include code to check that its value is within expectations.